-History at Tring School enables students to explore a range of important issues at local, national and international level and to examine their own values and attitudes, as well as understanding those of others.
+At Tring School we instil a love of History.
+We enable students to explore a range of important issues at local, national and international level and to examine their own values and attitudes, as well as understanding those of others.
+We ensure students can become responsible citizens in our diverse world.

-As a department we want our pupils to be critical thinkers and be able to express their views orally and on paper.
+As a department we want our pupils to be critical thinkers, able to question and interrogate evidence and be able to express their views orally and on paper.
 We aim to prepare students for life beyond school by enabling them to develop skills to work effectively as an individual, as part of a team and as a leader in order to contribute positively to society.

 The History department provides both fun and informative lessons which enable the students to excel with their careers.
 The trips and extra-curricular activities provide lasting memories which help to build a well-rounded student.
 The department consists of specialised History teachers each with their own style of teaching creating a variety of activities in lessons.